sparkflows/sparkflows-docs/docs/user-guide/machine-learning/index.rst

 Machine Learning
 ================

 Sparkflows has extensive Machine Learning capabilities.
-It has a number of processors to enable usecases at scale.
+It has a number of processors to enable both supervised and unsupervised use cases at scale.

 Sparkflows supports a variety of ML engines : Apache Spark ML, H2O, PyCaret, XGBoost, CatBoost, AdaBoost, Scikit-learn, Prophet, ARIMA, Keras, Tensorflow and Statsmodels.